 - Season with salt and pepper

-- Move meatballs to serving platter.
+- Move meatballs to serve platter.

 - Drizzle the sauce gently over the meatballs.